 Christmas is fast approaching and, as an employer, you may wish to recognise this in the form of gifts to your employees or a staff Christmas party.
 We are often asked by employers about the tax implications of these acts of festive giving.

 How to give tax-free gifts to employees

-- The benefit is not cash or a cash voucher (these will be subject to tax)
+- the benefit is not cash or a cash voucher (these will be subject to tax);

-- The benefit is not provided in recognition of particular services performed by the employee as part of their role
+- the benefit is not provided in recognition of particular services performed by the employee as part of their role.

-Find out more about tax on trivial benefits on the UK Government website.
+You can find out more about tax on trivial benefits on the UK Government website.

 Tax-free staff Christmas parties

 In addition to giving your employees a tax-free gift, you can also throw a tax-free staff party.
 It doesn’t have to be just at Christmas either, it can be all year round.
 You can claim for a staff party tax exemption as long as it: